 I am a passionate, empathetic engineering leader, recognized for building trusting teams, empowering them to thrive, aligning them with the vision, and inspiring them to deliver.

 This is the value I bring to the organization...

 I am a fallible human being, supporting other fallible human beings through empathy, mentorship, and growth (both mine and theirs).
 I foster the trust and psychological safety required for my team to thrive by leaning into my mistakes as learning opportunities, allowing those around me to do the same.

-As a highly accomplished platform engineering leader, I have a track record of growing my team 600% in three years in order to ship several major, compliance-related upgrades to our platform, supporting over $2.5 billion of existing and potential revenue, while simultaneously renewing our application from the inside out to further increase the efficiency, features, and quality of our platform so that other engineering teams can meet the needs of their customers securely and efficiently.
+As a highly accomplished platform engineering leader, I have a track record of growing my team 800% in four years (from 4 to 36) in order to ship several major, compliance-related upgrades, supporting over $2.5 billion of existing and potential revenue, while simultaneously renewing our application from the inside out to further increase the efficiency, features, and quality of our platform so that other engineering teams can meet the needs of their customers securely and efficiently.

 Talk to my teams, talk to my peers, the number one word they’ll use to describe me is empathetic.
 I lead with empathy because I’ve been there.
 I know what it feels like to work for someone who doesn’t understand me.
 It feels like they don’t care whether you succeed or fail.
 I never want my teams to feel that way.
 I want them to know that I’m pulling for them.

 My passion comes from the pure joy I feel when writing code.
 I’ve loved software development from the moment I first typed “Hello World!”
 I don’t get much time for it at work these days.
 But, I encourage my team members to bring me technical problems from time to time during our 1:1s.
 It gives me a chance to demonstrate my passion for development, which shows them how much I care about what they do.